nish17/miniCompiler/README.md

 # Things currently working
  Only single letter variable name is allowed (it can either be in UPPERCASE or lowercase)

- No need to specify the data type, directly inpu the variable name
+ No need to specify the data type, directly input the variable name

  Only addition and subtraction operators are working